 We decided to book our flight for Saturday morning instead of Friday night so we could make use of the public transportation in Malaga; there’s always something a bit disconcerting about arriving in a foreign land late at night, unsure of where to go or with whom to speak.
 So, after waking up at 430A and jumping on an early morning tube, we made it to the airport by 640A to jump on our 8A flight.
 Off to Marbella!
 Two and a half hours later, we landed in sunshiney Spain.
 Though there’s a bus that goes directly from Malaga to Marbella, the buses are few and far between, picking up at the airport once every two hours.
 Not wanting to waste our time at a bus stop in Spain, we found two travel partners to share a taxi: €70 total and a great investment; we were in Marbella an hour later, checked into our hotel and getting settled.

-The view from our room was not too shabby — pretty amazing actually.
-And our hotel, Aparthotel Puerto Azul, was such a perfect fit for us: beach front, awesome staff, cute balconies, spacious bathrooms and a kitchenette (which sadly went unused).
-After unpacking, we headed down to the beachfront restaurants to grab a bit to eat at Ole, a little place with glorious outside seating, sangria and paella.
+The view from our room wasn’t too shabby.
+In actuality, the ocean and palms were pretty refreshing.
+And our hotel, AparthotelPuertoAzul, was such a perfect fit for us: beach front, awesome staff, cute balconies, spacious bathrooms and a kitchenette (which sadly went unused).
+After unpacking, we headed down to the beachfront restaurants to grab a bite to eat at Ole, a little place with sun-laden outside seating, sangria and paella.
 After a long lunch, we took our newly purchased ‘Costa del Sol’ (read: ‘Hi I’m a tourist’) towels down to the sand to soak up some sunshine.
 Despite the fact that it was around 5P, the sun was in full force.
 We ended up staying out until around 8P and then headed back in to re-group and head out to grab dinner in Old Town Marbella.

-Love from London (though I’m wishing it could still be Marbella!),
+Love from London (though I’m wishing it could still be Marbella),